 Recipients of your personal data

 Symphogen may disclose or transfer your personal data to the following recipients:

 - Suppliers, business partners or other collaborators;

 Certain recipients process personal data on behalf of Symphogen and may only process your personal data in accordance with the instructions given by Symphogen.
 These third parties may not process your personal data for their own purposes.

 To the extent Symphogen disclose or transfer your personal data to these third parties who may use your personal data for their own purposes, such disclosure or transfer will only take place if it is in accordance with applicable law or with prior consent obtained from you, where required.

-In certain cases, your personal data may be transferred to an affiliate of Symphogen established outside of EU/EEA, e.g. United States.
-Symphogen ensures that such transfer will be carried out accordance with the applicable data protection laws.
-This entails that any party outside of EU/EEA that comes in possession of your personal data must ensure an adequate level of protection, for example, by adhering to the EU-US Privacy Shield or entering into the EU standard contractual clauses with Symphogen.
+As a general rule, Symphogen does not transfer your data outside the EU/EEA.
+If such transfer is needed in certain cases, Symphogen will ensure that such transfer will be carried out accordance with the applicable data protection laws.
+This entails that any party outside of EU/EEA that comes in possession of your personal data must ensure an adequate level of protection, for example, by entering into the EU standard contractual clauses with Symphogen.
 If you have any inquiries in relation hereto, you are welcome to contact Symphogen – please see the contact information below.